starseedstories/starseedstories.github.io/about.md

 ## About the Author

-Exactly one year ago today (July 18th 2020) I was telepathically connected with an interdimensional being.
+On July 18th 2020, I was telepathically connected with an interdimensional being.
 That day, while on a hike with my dog, I began to hear an intense high pitch ringing that sounded like angelic voices singing while I became filled with electrifying energy that seemed to extend 2 meters out of my body.

 As everything became relaxed, reality seemed to be “choppy” as if the frames per second my eyes were seeing was greatly lowered.
 Leaving the forest I quickly understood I was not alone and someone else was listening and responding to my thoughts.
 I felt pure energetic power that was very loving.
 This lasted for about 36 hours and during this time I became psychic and any question I had the right to know I was given the answer to.